jaym9000/First-Defi-Stablecoin/README.md

    1. wEth
    2. wBTC

+- calculate health factor function
+- set health factor if debt is 0
+- Added a bunch of view functions

+1. What areour invariants/properties?

 <!-- ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**